Ugo-Obiako/reading-notes/code-301-notes/code301-note1.md

 #### What are the characteristics of a component?

-The characteristics of a component are: Reusability, Replaceable, Not context specific, Extensible, Encapsulated, and Independent.
+The characteristics of a component are that it is reusable, replaceable, extensible, encapsulated, independent, and not context specific.

 #### What are the advantages of using component-based architecture?